NRaf/urban-slang/README.md

 As an example, passing 'wa' with the above data with return the values 'was', 'waste', 'war', 'wars', 'ward' and 'wards'.

+## Compatability

+Tested on Chrome version 48.
+Might not work on older browsers due to the usage of the Fetch API for making the AJAX call.

+Should use Node version 4+.

 ## License
  [BSD](/LICENSE)